cambsull/SteamWebAPILibrary/docs/README.md

     appid: '440',
 });

-// Returns 5 articles of news of up to 500 characters each for the selected appid, 440.
+// Returns up to 5 articles of news, each up to 500 characters, for the selected appid, 440.
 ```

 Parameters that have a default value will maintain their default value whether or not they are included in your destructured object.